AliFenton/PhotoMap/README.md

 - [ ] User sees a custom annotation (+1pt)
 - [ ] User can see Fullscreen Picture (+1pt)
 - [ ] User sees a custom image for the "pin" (+1pt)
-- [ ] List anything else that you can get done to improve the app functionality! (+1-3pts)
+- [x] List anything else that you can get done to improve the app functionality! (+1-3pts)

+1.Allow user to search more locations in map.
+2.Filer by distance from where the user is.
+3.Provide suggested place on picture take.
+4.Allow for one pin to represent an array of pictures of the same place.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1.
-2.
+1.API manager calls
+2.Navigation inside a tab bar controller

 ## Video Walkthrough